-The costs of camp includes full room and board as well as tuition costs for the full program we offer.
-Csehy Summer School of Music is more than a camp - it is also high-calibre musical training with faculty who represent many orchestras and colleges across America.
+The costs of camp includes full room and board as well as tuition costs for the full artistic program.
+Csehy Summer School of Music is more than a camp — it is also high-calibre musical training with faculty who represent many orchestras and colleges across America.
 We have on average one faculty member to every 6 campers, and one counselor to every 10 campers.

 Why is the weekly cost of camp so low?

 Many families have remarked at our price-point in comparison to other programs which are usually in the range of $1,200 to $2,500 a week.
 This is sustained through our many financial donors who contribute to the cost of hiring our faculty, as well as the generosity of our volunteers and staff/faculty.